Knowledge is a Region in Weight Space for Fine-tuned Language Models: Analysis in Weight Space

 \subsection{Cause: Data Type, not Size}

-Supposedly, a confounding factor may explain the above results, the fine-tuned model moves more with more data.
-To test this, we fine-tune models on sub-samples with different sample sizes (200, 400, 800, 1600, 3000).
-To make the comparison consistent we only take the nine datasets from General family that contain at least 3K training samples.
-We then cluster the fine-tuned models into $k$ clusters, with $k$ the number of datasets or the number of dataset sizes.
+Supposedly, a confounding factor may explain the above results, wherein the finetuned model moves more with more data.
+To test this, we finetune models on sub-samples with different sample sizes (200, 400, 800, 1.6K, 3K).
+For consistency, we take only the 9 datasets from General family that contain at least 3K training samples.
+We then cluster the finetuned models into $k$ clusters, with $k$ the number of datasets or the number of dataset sizes.

 The resulting clusters (App.~\ref{ap:sec:data_amounts}) are clustered by data type, not by the amount of data, similar to Fig.~\ref{fig:clusters_mnli_nli}.
 Choosing $k$ to be the number of data-sizes does not cluster by data size either.
 We conclude that the observed similarity comes from the nature of the data, and not from the size of a given dataset. \looseness=-1